alb123pal/WebScraper/README.md

 ## Development
 Run `npm install` for install all dependencies.

-Run `ng build` for build production project.

 Run `node server.js` to get data from booking and saved in data.json.

-## Development server

-Run `ng serve -o` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng serve - o` for dev server.

 ## Code scaffolding